 One of the most important things a homeowner with a residential water pump should complete annually is a water well inspection.
-Although well systems have been used in the Phoenix valley for more than two hundred years, the reality exists that these systems and the water you drink are prone to damage, exposure to harmful bacteria or chemicals.
-This is why most residential water repair companies recommend homeowners to have them inspect their water well system at least once per year.
+Although well systems have been used in the Phoenix valley for more than two hundred years, the reality exists that these systems and the water you drink are prone to damage such as, exposure to harmful bacteria or chemicals.
+This is why most residential water repair companies recommend homeowners to have them inspect their water well system inspected at least once per year.
 In order to understand the reasons why and what you should consider for this inspection, we’ve put together this Phoenix residential water well inspection checklist.

 Preparing For a Water Well Inspection